Wondering which of the many Vatican Museum Tours is right for you?

 And if you take a more special kind of guided Vatican Museums Tour, like a private, small-group, out-of-hours tour, then it can make an even bigger difference.

 One of the most frequent questions I get is, which Vatican Museum tours do you recommend?
-And of course, there is not one right answer: this depends on what you are looking for, and also, your budget.
+And of course, there is not one right answer: this depends on what you are looking for, how much time you have and want to commit to, and your budget.

 There are also a few options for pre-booking special tickets, without a tour.

 One of the most popular of the Vatican Museum tours is the group tour.

 You skip the line of course, and have a knowledgable guide so you don't have to think about what to see or where to go.

 All of these tours include the Sistine Chapel, often ending there.

 When you take a group tour, you will have what's called "whisper" headphones, so the guides can speak in a normal tone and you can easily hear them.

 Many of these tours bill themselves as "small-group tours", when in fact, there are often about 30 people on the tour.